JulienLach/FicheQS/README.md

 ### Objectives

 -   Use **React v19** with the latest functional component syntax to benefit from improved performance, hooks, and modern React features.
--   Use **Vite** as the frontend build tool and development server, replacing the deprecated Create React App, for faster builds and a better developer experience.
+-   Use **Vite** as the frontend build tool and development server, replacing the deprecated Create React App, for faster builds and a better development experience.
     To create the frontend folder as a React project with Vite, run:
     `npm create vite@latest frontend -- --template react` Then, navigate into the folder and start the development server: